cosmic-sdr/gr-proto/README.md

 //To install gr-openacc, OpenARC should be installed first.
 //	- Refer to install instructions in README.md file of the OpenARC repository.
 //	- In the make.header file, set TARGET_SYSTEM to XAVIER (TARGET_SYSTEM = XAVIER)
-//	- Set an environment variable, OPENARC_ARCH according to the target backend runtime (Brisbane, MCL, or CUDA).
+//	- Set an environment variable, OPENARC_ARCH according to the target backend runtime (IRIS, MCL, or CUDA).
-//		- OPENARC_ARCH to 6 (export OPENARC_ARCH=6) for Brisbane
+//		- OPENARC_ARCH to 6 (export OPENARC_ARCH=6) for IRIS
 //		- OPENARC_ARCH to 4 (export OPENARC_ARCH=4) for MCL
 //		- OPENARC_ARCH to 0 (export OPENARC_ARCH=0) for CUDA